What is a DXP? Understanding digital experience platforms

 In a recent “State of Marketing” report, Salesforce found that a whopping 84% of customers say the experience of interacting with a company is just as important to them as the products and services the company provides.
 And what’s more is that the majority of these experiences are taking place on a slew of different platforms and devices.
 Over 70% of consumers report using multiple sources over the course of a transaction.

-The implications for business are clear: digital experiences are both the present and the future of marketing.
-That’s why more and more organizations are moving to a composable digital experience platform (or “DXP” for short) to create consistent content-driven experiences for consumers.
+The implications for business are clear: Digital experiences are both the present and the future of marketing.
+That’s why more and more organizations are moving to a composable digital experience platform (DXP) to create consistent content-driven experiences for consumers.

-- How DXP has grown and evolved over time
+- How DXPs have grown and evolved over time

 - The benefits of using a DXP

 - How to build your own digital experience platform to deliver rich customer experiences